-The District of Chetwynd is located in the beautiful foothills of the Rocky Mountains, approximately an hour west of Dawson Creek, and three hours north of Prince George.
-Chetwynd has a population of 3,100 and serves a drawing area of about 7,000 residents.
+The town of Chetwynd is located in the beautiful foothills of the Rocky Mountains, approximately one hour west of Dawson Creek, and three hours north of Prince George.
+Chetwynd has a population of 3,100 and serves an area of about 7,000 residents.

-Chetwynd came into existence during construction through the Rocky Mountains in the 1950s, and was used as a shipping point during the construction of hydroelectric dams in the 1960s and 1970s.
+Chetwynd came into existence during the construction of the Pacific Great Eastern (P.G.E) Railroad through the Rocky Mountains in the 1950s, and was used as a shipping point during the construction of hydroelectric dams in the 1960s and 1970s.
 Once known as Little Prairie, the community adopted its current name in honour of provincial politician Ralph L.T.
 Chetwynd in 1962.

 NLC’s Chetwynd Campus supports full- and part-time students in programs such as Career and College Preparation, University Arts and Sciences, Trades and Apprenticeship, and Workforce Training/Continuing Education.